teltek/PumukitExternalAPIBundle/Resources/doc/Ingest.md

 *NONE*

 **Required (form) parameters:**
 *flavor:* The kind of media track (see /addTrack).
-If several tracks are added, this can be an array of flavors (each value corresponding to the corresponding track on the BODY parameter)
+If several tracks are added, this can be an array of flavors (each value corresponding to the corresponding track on the BODY parameter).

 **BODY (upload) parameter:**
 The track file or files (this can be an array of tracks, each requiring one flavor parameter**